 5. Automating Processes

 When you opened your small business, you were probably doing it all yourself and making it up as you went along.
-Now, you probably have a better sense of what needs doing, but you still may not have the most efficient way to do it.
+Now, with some business advice, you probably have a better sense of what needs doing, but you still may not have the most efficient way to do it.

 Think about ways you can speed up or automate what you can.
 Are you looking to reduce administrative strain by automating your invoicing?
 Consider using invoicing software to save you time and reduce errors.
 However, for small businesses with basic needs, a customizable invoice template may be sufficient and cost-effective.
 For example, if you run a small roofing business, you can use a pre-designed roofing invoice template to quickly create professional-looking invoices effortlessly.